albertojulian/mada-driver-assistant/README.md

 ### Driver Agent Usage example: event driven action

 Next figure shows the Driver Agent structure with an example of use, an event action triggered by a detection of a speed limit sign.
-**Click on it to see a video with details and an example in a MADA session**:
+**Right-click on it to see a video with details and an example in a MADA session**:

 <a href="https://youtu.be/_KBin7kKwdM">
   <img src="assets/driver_agent_speed_limit.png" alt="Example of Driver Agent event action" width="800" height="400" />